The Big Edit

 If you’re bursting with questions we haven’t answered here, check out our full FAQs page or feel free to get in touch.

-In this self-paced course, you will enjoy 52 lessons with videos and text giving you guidance to edit your book.
+In this self-paced course, you will enjoy 35 comprehensive lessons with videos and text giving you guidance to edit your book.
 Start the course before you touch that manuscript to learn how to approach your edit.
+Each lesson acts as a complete reference guide to which you can return time and time again during the editing process.
 You’ll be guided step-by-step within the course and served downloads and tools at just the right time for the revision of your manuscript.
+Each lesson comes in five parts: what it means, why it's important, how it works, how to apply it, and your next steps.
 Besides your editorial sessions, you’ll enjoy the support of the online community, and be able to join us for live weekly writing classes and regular online workshops for those at every stage of their writing, in every genre.

 You will have access to the course for a year, after which it’s easy to maintain access to your course on an annual basis with our Rollover Plan for just $59 (USD) or £49 (GBP) a month.